Debbie Bryan crowned TripAdvisor’s number one shopping destination in Nottingham, four years running.

 Susie, 5* TripAdvisor Review

 With a long-standing relationship with both Nottingham Trent University and the University of Nottingham, we have supported numerous students’ professional development via our internship program.
-Jess and Ryan make up our most recent intern alumni and were an asset to the team during the spring of 2020.
+Alberto and Jake make up our most recent intern alumni from Nottingham Trent University, and were an asset to the team during the spring of 2021.
 We wish them the best of luck for their final year of study.

 Debbie Bryan studio was established soon after graduating in 2005, initialling designing and making knitted scarves, corsage brooches and intricate hand casted resin work, selling to leading galleries and stores.